piparel/myCoolGameILoveGamingAndProgrammingInJava/README.md

 Playing games is fun and gets your mind off of things Our project can be played casually without stress

-Its useful for us to study and write code to understand how it works We reinforce the knowledge that we learned during lessons to use it in real situations We learn to code cooperatively and finish a project in a group of 2
+Its useful for us to study and write code to understand how it works.
+We reinforce the knowledge that we learned during lessons to use it in real situations.
+We learn to code cooperatively and finish a project in a group of 2

 ### How will we do it
-Using no external libraries we will code the necessary elements for an RPG game The previously learned topics like Classes and Encapsulation will be used to implement the desired features, so that the user gets a smooth playing experience
+Using no external libraries we will code the necessary elements for an RPG game.
+The previously learned topics like Classes and Encapsulation will be used to implement the desired features, so that the user gets a smooth playing experience.
 The gameplay will be in the console and actions will be done by console commands